AcademySoftwareFoundation/rez/GOVERNANCE.md

 ### TSC Meetings

 All meetings of the TSC are open to participation by any member of the Rez community.
-Meeting times are listed in the [ASWF technical community calendar](https://lists.aswf.io/g/tac/calendar).
-The TSC Chair moderates the meeting, or appoints another TSC member to moderate in his or her absence.
+Meeting times are listed in the [rez project calendar](https://lists.aswf.io/g/rez-discussion/calendar).
+The TSC
+Chair moderates the meeting, or appoints another TSC member to moderate in his or her absence.